spicyjack/public/notes/perl_web_apps.md

     script/<name of app> pcgi

-See a full list of options available to run _Mojolicious_ apps
+See a full list of help options for a _Mojolicious_ app

     script/<name of app>